 - No matter what you are thinking about the will of God, you aren’t going to discover it apart from Scriptures and prayer.
 You can know the ‘macro’ will of God from Scripture (e.g. “love your neighbors”), but knowing the day-to-day application or micro will of God requires both Scripture and prayer.

 - No one ever went hugely wrong by doing things that were inside the macro will of God regardless of whether they heard a “word from the Lord” to do it or not.
 Loving your neighbors, being generous to others, disciple-making, healing the sick, clothing the naked, feeding the hungry, standing up for the oppressed, and so on – you’re not going to “get in trouble” with God for doing these things.

-- God tells us “as you are going into the world, make disciples” – so it doesn’t seem to me to require a specific commission to do that.
+- Jesus commanded us “as you are going into the world, make disciples” – so it doesn’t require a specific commission to do that.
 Not “hearing” a call from the Lord isn’t an excuse to stay home–but it certainly doesn’t hurt to spend time in Scriptures, prayer, and exploration to see if God has a specific place and people in mind for you.
 (That seems a little paradoxical; I think there’s a tension of balance here.)